‘Outlander’ Star Sam Heughan Calls Prince Charles A ‘Charming Man’

 “The RCS provides undergrad and postgrad studies across music, drama, modern ballet, production and film for over 1200 students.
 HRH has been Patron since 2003.”

 The Evening Times pointed out the irony and the humor of Heughan and Prince Charles getting chummy at a gathering in Scotland considering a central storyline in Outlander.
-Heughan’s character, Jamie Fraser is a Jacobite, a supporter of King James II, and the claim of a Catholic, Scottish monarch to the throne.
+Heughan’s character, Jamie Fraser, is a Jacobite, a supporter of King James II, and the claim of a Catholic, Scottish monarch to the throne.

-Heughan’s show, Outlander features Jamie Fraser fighting in the failed Jacobite Rebellion at Culloden which killed many of his compatriots, including the prince’s namesake “Bonnie Prince Charlie.”
+Heughan’s show Outlander features Jamie Fraser fighting in the failed Jacobite Rebellion at Culloden which killed many of his compatriots, including the prince’s namesake “Bonnie Prince Charlie.”

 Prince Charles confirmed that he hadn’t watched Outlander yet, but Heughan said he would hook the prince up with the back seasons of the show.